 After two weeks of not running, studies show that VO2 max decreases by 6%.
 After 9 weeks VO2 max drops by 19%.
 After 11 weeks of no running, Studies demonstrate that VO2 max falls by 25.7% from peak physical fitness.

 So according to Geoff I’ll be running my 10 miles 6% slower – so should finish in about 70 minutes.

 There’s also evidence to suggest that having a two week break in your running can lead to increased symptoms of depression such as anxiety or insomnia, although I can’t say I’ve noticed this in general.
 Only the depressing thought that my times will be getting slower the longer I don’t train for!

 “You won’t lose your aerobic capacity or muscle power as long as your time away from running is less than two weeks.”

 “There are times when a week or two away from running is actually beneficial, such as after a strenuous marathon performance.”

-So after a week to ten days out, it’s essentially about how it’s affected your confidence.
+Basically it’s largely about confidence.
 Think you’re going to run a bad, slow race and you probably will.
 Go in to it thinking “I’ve had a nice break and now my muscles are full of fuel and energy!” and all should be ok.